2023 Wimbledon Championships – Boys' 14&U singles

-In only the second time this discipline was held, South Korea's Se Hyuk Cho was the defending champion, but he was no longer eligible to participate in the under 14 tournament this year.
-He didn't return to play in the boys event either.
-GB's Mark Ceban won the title by defeating Slovenia's Svit Suljic in straight sets.
+It was the second edition of this discipline.
+South Korea's Se Hyuk Cho was the defending champion, but he was no longer eligible to participate in the under 14 tournament.
+He did not return to play in the boys' singles event either.
+Great Britain's Mark Ceban won the title by defeating Slovenia's Svit Suljic in straight sets.

 Format

-The first phase of the tournament sees four round-robin groups compete.
-The winners of each group will advance to the semi-finals.
-The rest will compete in a consolation play-off tournament.
+The first phase of the tournament saw four round-robin groups compete.
+The winners of each group advanced to the semi-finals.
+The rest competed in a consolation play-off tournament.